Juanmaria-rr/SARS_service_/README.md

 ## Results and statistics.

-From the files generated after the two analyses (viralrecon and metagenomics), the next aim is to extract and mount in a tab separated file different data from both analyses that will give an overview of the metrics and summary results.
+From the files generated after the two analyses (viralrecon and metagenomics), the next aim is to extract and mount in a tab separated file different data from both analyses that will give an overview of the metrics and summary results for every analyzed sample.

-Host (Human/bison)
+Host
-VirusSequence (reference genome, the first Wuhan SARS-CoV2 sequenced: NC_045512.2 Sample
+VirusSequence (reference genome, the first Wuhan SARS-CoV2 sequenced: NC_045512.2) Sample
 Total reads (*.sorted.bam.flagstat)
 Reads_host R1 (*.kraken2.report.txt)